-'''

-al.channels = c1
+al.channels = cl

-al.sinks = k1
+al.sinks = kl

 al.sinks.kl.type = null

-al.sinks.kl.channel = c1
+al.sinks.kl.channel = cl

-'''

 HBaseSinks

 HBaseSink

 This sink writes data to HBase.
 The Hbase configuration is picked up from the first hbase-site.xml encountered in the classpath.
 A class implementing HbaseEventSerializer which is specified by the configuration is used to convert the events into HBase puts and/or increments.
 These puts and increments are then written to HBase.
 This sink provides the same consistency guarantees as HBase, which is currently row-wise atomicity.
 In the event of Hbase failing to write certain events, the sink will replay all events in that transaction.